W. Vaughn McCall, MD, MS

 Sandarsh Surya, MBBS

-Dr. Sandarsh Surya is an associate professor in the Department of Psychiatry and Health Behavior at the Medical College of Georgia at Augusta University and East Central Regional Hospital in Augusta.
-Dr. Surya is an attending psychiatrist at the East Central Regional Hospital acute mental health unit and will be involved in the training of residents and medical students.
+Dr. Sandarsh Surya is an associate professor in the Department of Psychiatry and Health Behavior at the Medical College of Georgia at Augusta University.
 His clinical and research interests include geriatric neuropsychiatry and therapeutic brain stimulation in psychiatry.
 He completed medical school training in Bangalore, India and post-graduate training in Psychiatry at Wake Forest University and Augusta University.
 He served as Chief Resident during his training at Augusta University.
 He then completed Geriatric Psychiatry Fellowship training from Western Psychiatric Institute and Clinic in Pittsburgh, Penn.
+He currently provides and supervises outpatient services in geriatric psychiatry, schizophrenia, mood disorders and treatment-resistant depression clinic at Stoney building.

 Holly E. Tabernik PhD